-Tuesday morning, federal law enforcement officials—including the Drug Enforcement Administration and FBI—executed a federal search warrant at 1000 Waterdam Plaza in McMurray—the office of Dr. Oliver Herndon.
+Tuesday morning, federal law enforcement officials—including the Drug Enforcement Administration and FBI— at 1000 Waterdam Plaza in McMurray—the office of Dr. Oliver Herndon.

 The immediate suspension order suspends the doctor's DEA registration, according to Pittsburgh DEA assistant special agent Gary Davis.

 Herndon can no longer legally write prescriptions for controlled substances (narcotics), which include Vicodin and oxycodone.

 "He can still write prescriptions for antibiotics and heart medication," Davis said.